Aniket894/Dog_and_Cat_CNN_Classification/README.md

-# Advanced-Level Documentation for Dog and Cat Image Classification using CNN
+# Dog and Cat Image Classification using CNN
 ## Project Overview
 The Dog and Cat Image Classification project utilizes a Convolutional Neural Network (CNN) to effectively classify images into two categories: dogs and cats.
 This project exemplifies the use of deep learning techniques in computer vision, implementing modern neural network architectures for robust image classification.